 According to the research, there are 2 distinguished mindsets through which we approach life.
 Depending on the situation, we can either have a Fixed Mindset or we can have a Growth Mindset.

-They each create a framework for our perspectives, our behaviours and assumptions, having a direct consequence in our lives.
+They each create a framework for our perspectives, our behaviors, and assumptions, having a direct consequence in our lives.

 The Mindsets and Daily Life.